nasa/ziggy/doc/user-manual/remote-dialog.md

 ### Switching Remote Environments

-At this point, let's try something: use the `Remote environment` selector to switch to `sample` from `HECC`.
+At this point, let's try something: use the `Remote environment` selector to switch to `HECC-Slingshot` from `HECC-InfiniBand`.

-When you do this, the calculated values will change: the queue and the architecture will change, and the cost unit will change to "$".
+When you do this, the calculated values will change: the queue and the architecture will change.
 What happened?

-What happened is that, when you switched to the `sample` remote environment, the architectures, queues, and cost unit had to switch to values that were defined in the `sample` remote environment in `sample-remote-environment.xml`.
+What happened is that, when you switched to the `HECC-Slingshot` remote environment, the architectures, queues, and cost unit had to switch to values that were defined in the `HECC-Slingshot` remote environment in `hecc-environment.xml`.
 Ziggy then reran its calculations using the new definitions.

-If you pull down the architecture or queue selectors, you'll see the (fake) options available to you in this environment.
+If you pull down the architecture or queue selectors, you'll see the options available to you in this environment.

 When you create your own property file, you can limit the remote environments shown in the `Remote environment` selector to the ones that you can access using the `ziggy.remote.environment.names` property.
 The `sample.properties` file contains this:

 ```
-ziggy.remote.environment.names = hecc, sample
+ziggy.remote.environment.names = hecc-infiniband, hecc-slingshot
 ```
 This is a comma-separated list of remote environments defined by the `remote-environment` element in the XML file.
 The names are case-insensitive.
-You can delete the `sample` entry now and add others in the future that you or the Ziggy developers define.

 ### Keeping or Discarding Changes